Degree of Operating Leverage Calculator

 The degree of operating leverage calculator is a tool that calculates a multiple that rates how much income can change as a consequence of a change in sales.
 It is also known as operating leverage.
 In this article, we will learn more about what operating leverage is, its formula, and how to calculate the degree of operating leverage.
 Furthermore, from an investor's point of view, we will discuss operating leverage vs. financial leverage and use a real example to analyze what the degree of operating leverage tells us.

 What is operating leverage?

 The degree of operating leverage (DOL) measures how much change in income we can expect as a response to a change in sales.
 We can say that it is the sales' impact on the company's earnings.
-In other words, the numerical value of this ratio shows how susceptible the company's Earnings Before Interest and Taxes (EBIT) to its sales.
+In other words, the numerical value of this ratio shows how susceptible the company's earnings before interest and taxes are to its sales.

 First, we will start showing the very first formula for calculating the earnings of a company:

-Total sales - Total costs = Earnings before interests and taxes (EBIT)
+- — EBIT: Earnings before interests and taxes

 Here it is important to remember two points:

 - Fixed costs are constant and independent of the level of sales.